brownr958/Project_1/README.md

 # Project_1: Exxoplanet Analysis

-ipynb checkpoints: Save files for each date the files in hupyter notebook were saved.
+ipynb checkpoints: Save files for each date the files in jupyter notebook were saved.

 Nasa Exoplanets : Folder containing images for planets Kepler-155c and Kepler 1455 b